-As soon as the news about the CCleaner backdoor, we conducted a thorough analysis on the patch delivered by Heimdal PRO, Heimdal FREE and Heimdal CORP on August 16 (for v5.33).
+As soon as the news about the CCleaner backdoor, we conducted a thorough analysis of the patch delivered by Thor Foresight, Thor Free and Thor Enterprise on August 16 (for v5.33).
 The way Heimdal delivers the patch does not also involve executing any code.
 Therefore the backdoor is never opened.
 In the case of the CCleaner patch, no malicious connections were made.

 Additionally, we immediately blocked the DGA domains and IP address used in distributing the potential infection.
 Following a thorough analysis of the traffic on all PCs and other endpoints protected by Heimdal, we identified zero blocks of malicious traffic associated with any of the DGA domains involved in the CCleaner security breach.

-However, if you have autoupdate turned off for CCleaner in Heimdal PRO or Heimdal FREE and you’re still running v5.33.6162, we highly recommend you upgrade right away to v5.34 or v5.35 (the latest in the Heimdal patching system) to eliminate any potential vulnerability.
+However, if you have auto update turned off for CCleaner in Thor Foresight or Thor Free and you’re still running v5.33.6162, we highly recommend you upgrade right away to v5.34 or v5.35 (the latest in the Heimdal patching system) to eliminate any potential vulnerability.

 How to fend off supply-chain attacks if you’re a home user